pauldambra/pauldambra.github.io/_posts/2012-02-07-is-there-really-just-ipad-market.md

 <!--more-->

 I am fickle and this is enough to sway me to an evens opinion between the two OSs.
-The keyboard keeps switching back to uppercase But it is chrome beta
+The keyboard keeps switching back to upper case But it is chrome beta

 One brill feature is when the browser isn't certain what link you meant to click